mfe-/t/README.md

 't' was the codename for the multiplayer game dadpan.

-It is implemented using sockts.
-There is console application and a maui app for the clients and server.
+It is using sockts for the client server communication .
+There is a console application and a maui app to make the game playable for users.

 - t.App (maui)
 - t.App.Controls (maui controls)